joshuaprince/CoordinateOffset/docs/Testing.md

 Item and Block Tests
 --------------------
 These items and blocks have some kind of interactions that use packets that need to be offsetted.
+* Bamboo/Dripstone
+  * Verify that you can move near and on these blocks without movement being glitchy.
 * Chest
   * Verify that the chest appears to open and makes a sound, both to the opener and a second player.
   * Verify that the items in the chest appear instantly when the window opens.